bbgit/bbgit.github.io/README.md

-### Conditions as of September 3, 2025 at 5:34:33 PM CDT
+### Conditions as of September 3, 2025 at 5:39:52 PM CDT

 Temperature: 69.40 &deg;F

 Feels like: 69.40 &deg;F

-Humidity: 93%
+Humidity: 94%

-Wind Direction: W
+Wind Direction: WNW

 Windspeed: 0.0 mph